karanjitsingh/TeeTime/README.md

 # TeeTime

 Chrome extension for booking time slots on http://cgc.golflan.com for my dad and his golf buddies.
-Morning slots open at 7 pm when everybody is frantically clicking to book their slots.
-This is when this extension comes handy.
+Morning slots open at 7 pm when everybody is frantically clicking to book their slots, this is when this extension comes handy.

 #### 0. Add chrome extension: [Here's how](https://developer.chrome.com/extensions/getstarted#unpacked)